Nsustain/.github/profile/README.md

 >
 > We will do our best to assist you with a
 > solution, whether it's a program to
-> optimize your logistics, data analysis, or
+> optimize your logistics or data analysis,
-> else.
-As long as it aligns with our
+> as long as it aligns with our
-> mission to support sustainability,
+> mission to support sustainability.
-> we will try our best to help.
+> It's our pleasure and great honor to help you.

 <br>
 <br>